Gabaldonlab/Abaccus/README.md

 The current test directory contains three examples.
 Each directory contains the newick file, as well as the fasta file used for building the tree.

 In order to launch the script with the examples, just use as input any of the trees in newick format.
 For example:
-> python ./scripts/abaccus.py -i ./test/Example1/O59828_ALR1_SCHPO.tree.phyml.nj.LG.nw -t data/taxonomy.csv
+> python ./scripts/abaccus.py -i ./test/Example1/O59828_ALR1_SCHPO.tree.phyml.nj.LG.nw -t data/taxonomy.csv -o test/Example1/out_abaccus.txt

 In this example, the program will create a file called abacus_output.txt with the results if it doesn't exists already.
 If it does, it will just append the output to the existing file.
 To send the results to STDOUT, use the -v or --verbose flag.